-Preparing for this experience requires that you begin the planning process at least a year in advance.
-A student considering study abroad should discuss alternative programming with the Stephens College Study Abroad Coordinator and her academic adviser before making a decision.
-It is critical that you visit the Study Abroad Coordinator to ensure that you understand what is expected of you.

-Application for Study Abroad
+Preparing for a study experience requires that you begin the planning process at least a year in advance.
+If you are considering study abroad, you should meet with the Stephens College Study Abroad Coordinator and your academic advisor to ensure that you understand what is expected of you.
+All students must apply to study abroad by filing a Stephens College Study Abroad Application with the Study Abroad Coordinator.